Staying Single When: Production

-The original title - Finding a Wife (តាមរកប្រពន្ធ) - was changed to Staying Single When after the producers realised the parallels between the movie's plot-line and a 1960s song of the same name by a famous Cambodian singer, later a victim of the Khmer Rouge.
-The movie was first scheduled for production in August 2006.
-But due to appalling weather in Kep - a small Cambodian seaside town in which half the story is set - shooting was abandoned after two days.
+The original title - "Finding a Wife" (តាមរកប្រពន្ធ) - was changed to "Staying Single When" after the producers realized the parallels between the movie's plot line and a 1960s song of the same name by a famous Cambodian singer, later a victim of the Khmer Rouge.
+The movie was first scheduled for production in August 2006, but due to climate challenges in Kep, in which half the story is set, shooting was abandoned after two days.
 The production was rescheduled for October and November 2006 and continued to completion without further obstacles.